gaboesquivel/gaboesquivel.com/content/blog/best-practices-for-designing-web-apis.md

 ---
 title: "Best Practices for Designing RESTful APIs"
-subtitle: How to the design REST APIs the right way
+subtitle: "Plan and design robust and maintainable APIs"
 date: 2015-10-03
 categories:
   - software development
-cover: /images/2015/10/web-api.jpg
+cover: /img/2015/10/web-api.jpg
 description: When designing an API there are important decisions that have great impact on the way other applications will interact with the service.
 ---